luissimas/zettelkasten/Notes/Kubernetes.md

 Kubernetes is a container orchestration system that provides tools for automating software deployment, scaling, configuration management and also provides fault tolerance capabilities.

+The main strength of Kubernetes is its extensibility.
+With this, Kubernetes grows from an orchestration engine to a full platform to deploy and manage applications. [[Kubernetes Operator|Kubernetes operators]] are the primary pattern to extend its capabilities with new functionalities and expose it to cluster users.

 # Core concepts

 [[Kubernetes node]]